 The areas in the Caribbean, the northern coast of South America, and Brazil had a comparative advantage in sugar, cacao, and a few other crops, and they relatively soon specialized in producing these commodities on large plantations, obtaining the majority of their labor force from the slave trade.
 These colonies had relatively little need for large numbers of European immigrants.
 For different reasons, the same was true for Spanish America.
-European immigrants (and creoles) were initially required to defeat the Native Americans, establish control over and then defend territory, and provide the basic political and economic structures, but the majority of the overall labor force was provided by the Native Americans.
+European immigrants (and creoles) were initially required to defeat the Native Americans, establish control over and then defend territory, to provide the basic political and economic structures, but the majority of the overall labor force was provided by the Native Americans.

-With Spain the pioneer in establishing substantial settlements, over 70 percent of the migrants to the Americas between 1500 and 1580 landed in Spanish colonies.
-That share plunged over time, to almost 14 percent between 1700 and 1760.
+With Spain the pioneer in establishing substantial settlements, nearly two-thirds of the migrants to the Americas between 1500 and 1580 landed in Spanish colonies.
+That share plunged over time, to 13.4 percent between 1700 and 1760.
 Part of this precipitous fall was due to the rise of the colonies of other European nations, but a more important factor was Spain's severe tightening of the restrictions on who was allowed to migrate to its colonies.23 Unlike the other major European colonizers, Spain, with the support, if not instigation, of the pensulares and creoles already there, progressively raised more formidable obstacles to those who might have otherwise ventured to the New World to seek their fortunes.
-The authorities in Spain seem to have been motivated both by a desire to keep costs down by limiting the numbers of population centers to defend, as well as, politically, by the desires of those who had arrived early or descended from those who
+The authorities in Spain seem to have been motivated both by a desire to keep costs down by limiting the numbers of population centers to defend, as well as, politically, by the desires of those who had arrived early, or descended from those who did, to maintain their privileged positions.24 Early in the sixteenth century, they began to impose strict controls as reflected in requirement for licenses, over who could settle in the Americas, with preference shown for relatives of those already there, and permission denied to citizens of European countries other than Spain as well as to non-Catholics.
+Licenses to emigrate were initially restricted to single men, but were ultimately extended to married men accompanied by their families; single white women were never allowed, influenced in part on the availability of Native American women.25 It seems highly unlikely that such a restrictive stance toward immigration would have been retained if there had not already been a substantial supply of Indians to work the land and otherwise produce with the assets owned by the elites and the Spanish Crown.
+In this sense, at least, the preferred policy must have been ultimately due to the factor endowments.26 Another mechanism through which the relatively ample local supply of labor provided by the Native Americans could have reduced immigration through keeping the returns to unskilled labor low, and in so doing reducing the desire of Spanish unskilled labor to migrate.